angelzhan/nussknacker/docs/MigrationGuide.md

 * [#2152](https://github.com/TouK/nussknacker/pull/2152) `schedulePropertyExtractor` parameter of `PeriodicDeploymentManagerProvider`
   was changed to a factory, replace with a lambda creating the original property extractor.
 * [#2176](https://github.com/TouK/nussknacker/pull/2176) `EnrichDeploymentWithJarDataFactory` was replaced with `ProcessConfigEnricher`.
+* [#2296](https://github.com/TouK/nussknacker/pull/2296) Scenarios & Fragments have separate TypeSpecificData implementations.
+Also, we remove `isSubprocess` field from process json, and respectively from MetaData constructor.
+See corresponding db migration `V1_031__FragmentSpecificData.scala`

 ## In version 0.4.0